jsiegenthaler/homebridge-eosstb/README.md

 * **firmwareRevision**: You can add a firmware revision if you wish.
 Must be numeric, non-numeric values are not displayed.
 Defaults to the plugin version.
 Optional.

 ## Special app channels (Netflix) ##
 Some channels such as Netflix are actually apps on the set-top box, and not normal linear TV channels.
 They appear in the channel list on the TV, and can be added to favourites.
 However, they are not broadcast as a normal linear TV channel in the master channel list.
-Therefore the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
+Therefore, the name cannot be determined from the profile favourite channel list, and the name appears as "Channel xxx" where xxx is the channel id.
 To overcome this, add the channelId and the channelName to channelNames in the config as per the examples bwlow:

 * Telenet BE:
 ```js